This article is a comparison between spray foam and fiberglass insulation.

 Spray foam is a highly sustainable insulation option.
 It can last for ages if applied properly.
 Studies have shown that spray foam can serve your house for up to 100 years in a slightly above-moderate climate.
 So, if you’re going to be investing in spray foam, rest assured it will guard your house against extreme weather for a good while.

-Commonly produced in the form of batts (sheets) and loose-fill, this insulating material can either be fitted between beams or simply blown through a blower.
+Commonly produced in the form of batts (sheets) and loose-fill, fiberglass can either be fitted between beams or simply blown through a blower.
 The hassle-free installation of fiberglass makes it one of the top insulation solutions for over 80% of homeowners in the US.
 You can make it a fun DIY project through fiberglass batts and call it a day.
 However, if you go for loose-fill, you’ll need to seek the assistance of a professional since loose-fill requires to be blown on the surface through a blower.

 Unlike fiberglass, spray foam requires a professional for installation.
 Since it involves mixing and warming chemicals before application, you cannot attempt at spraying the foam yourself.
 As far as the installation is concerned, spray foam insulation is made by combining isocyanate and resin.
 One barrel for each chemical is bought and warmed up before being mixed and sprayed on the surface.
 Through a spray foam gun, the mixture is sprayed and sticks immediately to the exterior.
 As time passes, the foam dries completely and stops external airflow along with sound waves.